stakira/pi-lmstudio/README.md

    - Use the `/model` command.
    - Or use `Ctrl+P` (Command Palette) and search for your model.
    - Look for models prefixed with `lmstudio` or `llama-server`.

-3. **Automatic Refresh**: Each extension automatically refreshes its model list after every agent session (`agent_end`) to pick up any new models you've loaded.

 ## Notes